ok3dotdev/Expensify/README.md

 - ReactJS: a popular JavaScript library for building user interfaces
 - Typescript: a typed superset of JavaScript that compiles to plain JavaScript
 - Tailwind CSS: a utility-first CSS framework for rapid UI development
-- HeadlessUI: a lightweight library of accessible and customizable UI components
+- ✨ Shadcn UI - In progress
+-

 ## Future Versions